Mennatallah98/GoChaseIt/README.md

 ### drive_bot

-sends speed commands to the robot according to the place of the dected white ball.
+Sends speed commands to the robot according to the place of the dected white ball.

 #### Published Topics